 The Raven Chronicles magazine does not charge reading fees, but we do ask that you submit using the online submission manager during the open reading period unless you are unable to access an internet connection.
 Contact us with a query via email or phone if you need to submit via the United States Postal Service.

-The Raven Chronicles publishes two issues a year: spring/summer and fall/winter.
+The Raven Chronicles publishes two issues a year: summer and winter.
 Each magazine has a central theme, and, in addition, special regular features.